zw963/asuswrt-merlin-v2ray/README.md

 `/opt/etc/update_geodata.sh` is used for update geosite data.

-`/opt/etc/enable_swap.sh` is used for enable swap for insufficient RAM device.(if not use amtm enable it already.)

 `/opt/etc/apply_iptables_rule.sh` `/opt/etc/clean_iptables_rule.sh` for enable/clean iptables rule.

-`/opt/etc/restart_dnsmasq.sh` for restart dnsmasq. (for router which install dnsmasq only)

-`/opt/etc/check_google_use_socks5` check v2ray if works in router. (not work for fakeDNS mode)
+`/opt/etc/check_google_use_socks5` check xray connection if works. (not work for fakeDNS mode)

-`/opt/etc/check_google_use_proxy` check v2ray transparent proxy if works in router. (not work for fakeDNS mode)
+`/opt/etc/check_google_use_proxy` check transparent proxy if works in (side)router. (not work for fakeDNS mode)

 ## troubleshooting step by step

-1. ensure you can ping your's VPS from local, and can ssh login.
+1. ensure you can ping through your's VPS from local, and can ssh login to VPS server.
-2. ensure you can visit it use telnet from yours VPS, e.g. for port 22334, `telnet 127.0.0.1 22334`
+2. ensure you can visit VPS listened port use telnet from VPS locally, e.g. `telnet 127.0.0.1 22334`
-3. ensure you can visit it use telnet from local, e.g. `telnet {yours.ip} 22334`, if not, check if port is blocked in yours area with: https://tcp.ping.pe/{your.ip}:22334
+3. ensure you can visit VPS exposed port outside VPS from local, e.g. `telnet {yours.vpsip} 22334`, if not, check if port is blocked in yours area with: https://tcp.ping.pe/{your.ip}:22334
-4. ensure your's domain name certificate not expired. (visit site if you have website, or see server xray log)
+4. ensure your's domain name certificate not expired. (try visit if you have website, or see server xray log)
 5. ensure domain name connect to your ip correct.
 6. check config settings, especially, the `vless id`, `vless port`, `domain name` correct.
 7. test with `./check_google_use_socks5.sh`, ensure it work before test transparent proxy.
-8. check the current time in local/remote all correct.
+8. check the system time in local/remote all correct.
 9. Create a issue

 ## Contributing